Tyne Bridge: History of construction

 The earliest bridge across the Tyne, Pons Aelius, was built by the Romans on the site of the present Swing Bridge around 122.

 A series of wooden bridges were lost to fire or flood, and plans for a stone bridge were begun in about 1250 with support from local landowners, and the Bishops of Durham, York and Caithness.
 The stone bridge was constructed but then damaged by flood in 1339.
 Repairs proved costly and took place in sections: it was not fully repaired, as a part stone and part wooden bridge, until the 16th century and was part destroyed by a great flood in November 1771.

-Following this, new stone bridge was begun after the city council petitioned Parliament.
+Following this, a new stone bridge was begun after the city council petitioned Parliament.
 The foundation stone on the north side was laid by Sir Matthew White Ridley on 25 April 1775, with the south side foundation stone laid in 1776.
 Works were completed by 13 September 1779, at an estimated cost of between £30,000 and £60,000.

 Work on a modern bridge started in August 1925, with Dorman Long acting as the building contractors.
 Despite the dangers of the building work, only one worker, Nathaniel Collins, a father of four and a local scaffolder from South Shields, died in the building of this structure.

 The Tyne Bridge was designed by Mott, Hay and Anderson, comparable to their Sydney Harbour Bridge version.
 These bridges derived their design from the Hell Gate Bridge in New York City.
 The Dorman Long team was also notable for including Dorothy Buchanan, the first female member of the Institution of Civil Engineers, joining in 1927; in addition to her contribution to the Tyne Bridge, she served as part of the team for the Sydney Harbour Bridge and the Lambeth Bridge in London.

 The bridge was completed on 25 February 1928, and officially opened on 10 October that year by King George V and Queen Mary, who were the first to use the roadway, travelling in their Ascot Landau.
 The opening ceremony was attended by 20,000 schoolchildren who had been given the day off.
 Movietone News recorded the speech given by the King.

 The Tyne Bridge's towers were built of Cornish granite and were designed by local architect Robert Burns Dick as warehouses with five storeys.
 But, the inner floors of the warehouses in the bridge's towers were not completed and, as a result, the storage areas were never used.
 A lift for passengers and goods was built in the North tower to provide access to the Quayside; it is no longer in use.
 Although a lift shaft was also included in the South tower no lift was ever installed.

 The bridge's design uses a parabolic arch.

 The bridge was originally painted green with special paint made by J. Dampney, Tonbridge, Tingate Co. of Gateshead.
 The same colours were used to paint the bridge in 2000.